GlobalNOC/simp/README.md

 # simp
 A small system for gathering large amounts of snmp data.
 The pacakge contains both a collector and a data service interface.
 A multi-process collector gathers SNMP data from a set of hosts and put that data into a local Redis database.
 A set of data services then provides access to this data via RabbitMQ.
+Currently this code is PoC without proper init scripts etc, so the following is a bit... rustic.

 ##running the collector:
+For now, you should have redis and rabbitmq installed locally and running.
 ```
 ./simp.pl --config /home/ebalas/config.xml --logging ../logging.conf
 ```